-Program and Service Area assessments did not invoke meaningful discussion and action around equity efforts.

-Equity prompts in previous program review templates fell short in walking reviewers through how to assess for disproportionate impact, encourage investigation into why disproportionate impact existed, and did not help people produce effective interventions to disrupt disproportionate impact.
+Issue 12: Program and Service Area assessments did not invoke meaningful discussion and action around equity efforts.
+Equity prompts in previous program review templates fell short in walking reviewers through how to assess for disproportionate impact, encourage investigation into why disproportionate impact existed, and did not help people come up with effective interventions to disrupt disproportionate impact.
 In its previous form, the college was not set up to have thoughtful discussions about the answers and outcomes to these equity questions.

 Additionally, software systems within Student Service areas do not always have the reporting functionality necessary to allow them to assess for disproportionate impact.
 Data may be localized, coming from multiple systems, or not synced to Banner, thus making it a difficult and time-consuming process.

-- Goal 51: The college identifies equity trends in programs and service areas and seeks to meaningfully engage others in college-wide discussions about what to do.
+- Goal 1: Equity is central to the program review process.
+Practitioners are well supported with quantitative and qualitative information (data) and resources to analyze their equity trends and efforts. - Goal 2: The college identifies equity trends in programs and service areas and seeks to meaningfully engage others in college-wide discussions about what to do.